edge-cloud/www.edge-cloud.net/_posts/2019-09-06-dx-gateway-deep-dive.md

 If you advertise more than 100 routes over the BGP session, the BGP session will go into an idle state.
 {: .notice--info}

+# Behind the scenes

+Behind the scenes Direct Connect Gateway is implemented as a distributed BGP route reflector.
+Individual nodes of this BGP route reflector are distributed across multiple AWS Regions, which means that even in case of an entire AWS Region, the functionality of Direct Connect Gateway is not impaired.
+It's also important to point out that a Route Reflector - and thereby Direct Connect Gateway - is not in the traffic path, but rather part of the control path.
+Therefore traffic does not actually flow through a Direct Connect Gateway.
+With this, it's sometimes better suited to depict a Direct Connect Gateway as such a distributed route reflector outside the traffic path (Figure 7).

+{% include figure image_path="/content/uploads/2019/09/DX-GW-RouteReflector.png" caption="Figure 7: Direct Connect Gateway depicted as a distributed route reflector outside the traffic path." %}

 # Summary